Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-Swaps on decentralized exchanges (DEXes) are also the most common type of transaction across all unique transactions in our primary dataset.
-We identify 5,291 swap transactions, of which 3,919 occur on Uniswap V3, 1,228 on Uniswap V2, 142 on Sushiswap, and 101 on Pancakeswap.\footnote{We also observe 99 transactions that interact with multiple DEXes, which is why the total number of swaps on individual DEXes exceeds the number of unique swap transactions.} Despite their prevalence, only 814 swap transactions --- approximately 15\% of all swap transactions --- were ultimately included on-chain.
-A small number of addresses, all belonging to searchers, account for the majority of swaps: the top four addresses are responsible for 3,653 swap transactions (about 70\%), with Rsync-bot and Titan-bot alone responsible for 2,959 (56\%).
-Swaps are also concentrated among a few pools: the top 11 DEX pools account for 2,872 transactions (54.4\%).
-The most frequently traded token pairs are USDC/WETH, USDT/WETH, MOGCOIN/WETH, and LINK/WETH.
+Swaps on decentralized exchanges (DEXes) are the most common type of transaction across all unique transactions in our primary dataset.
+We identify 5,282 swap transactions, of which 3,915 occur on Uniswap V3, 1,222 on Uniswap V2, 142 on Sushiswap, and 102 on Pancakeswap.\footnote{We observe 99 transactions that interact with multiple DEXes, which is why the total number of swaps on individual DEXes exceeds the number of unique swap transactions.} Despite their prevalence, only 808 swap transactions --- approximately 15\% of all swap transactions --- were ultimately included on-chain.
+A small number of addresses, all belonging to searchers, account for the majority of swaps: the top four addresses are responsible for 3,649 swap transactions (about 70\%), with Rsync-bot and Titan-bot alone responsible for 2,955 (56\%).
+Swaps are also concentrated among a few pools: the top 11 DEX pools account for 2,876 transactions (54.4\%).

-We also identify 807 swap transactions that interact with 42 distinct DEX routers, services that optimize swap execution by splitting trades across multiple liquidity pools and/or using intermediate assets.
-The most frequently used routers are the Uniswap Universal Router (190 transactions), Uniswap V3 Router (172), 1inch V5 Router (52), and Uniswap V2 Router (42).
-Of these, 594 transactions were included in a winning block, implying that the majority of swaps included on-chain were routed through a DEX router.
-The remaining 213 router-based transactions were not included, and the vast majority of these (153) originate from a single user address, \texttt{0xf5213a6a2f0890321712520b8048d9886c1a9900}.
-This user submitted 153 transactions calling the Uniswap V3 Router, of which only two were ultimately included in a winning block.